skapral/parrot-tm/README.md

 ## Authentication/Authorization

-Authentication and authorization are implemented in [auth-common](parrot-commons/auth-common) as two Spring Security configurations.
-The module is shared among the services as a usual Jar dependency.

 Authentication is done by means of JWT tokens.
 The side that issues the tokens is `auth-service`.
 Tokens secret and expiration times are provided by means of Spring Configs, with default values of "parrot" and "1 day" correspondingly.
-Configuration for authentication is located
-here: `com.skapral.parrot.auth.common.security.AuthenticationConfig`
+JWT secret is shared among the services in the system, allowing them to authorize incoming requests by validating and parsing the token, issued by `auth-service`.
 JWT token uses the user's UUID as a token's subject.
 Also, JWT token has "roles" claim, with user roles inside.

+Authentication and authorization are implemented in [auth-common](parrot-commons/auth-common) module as two Spring Security configurations.
+The module is shared among the services as a usual Jar dependency.
+It contains two configurations:

+- `com.skapral.parrot.auth.common.security.AuthenticationConfig` is used by `auth-service` and provides means for issuing JWT token in response to correctly provided user credentials.
-Authorization config is `com.skapral.parrot.auth.common.security.SecurityConfig`.
-It is imported by all the services.
-It is assumed, that all services will share common secret, and therefore will be able to authorize incoming requests using the token, issued by `auth-service`.
+-`com.skapral.parrot.auth.common.security.SecurityConfig` is used by all the services, including `auth-service`.
+It is used for validating that the client has access and authority to call
+HTTP endpoints of the service.

-For the purpose of integration testing of each service in isolation from the other system, added capability of mocking authorization.
-When the service is started with environment variable `TEST_ENVIRONMENT=true`, service accepts `Authorization` header in special format: `Mock <subject>:<role>`, allowing integration tests to call service API from perspective of certain user and role, bypassing JWT token issuing.
+For the purpose of integration testing of each service in isolation from the other system, added capability of mocked auth.
+When the service is started with environment variable `TEST_ENVIRONMENT=true`, service starts accepting `Authorization` header in special format: `Mock <subject>:<role>`, allowing integration tests to call service API from perspective of certain user and role, bypassing JWT token issuing.
+Usual auth by means of JWT tokens works as well, but requests without any authorization is prohibited even in testing mode.